 #4: isolated view (e.g. by defining individual call-dependent procedures for each ContextAttribute element) is not appropriate due to possible interaction problems of MG-level actions);

-The isolated view is often given in specification roadmaps when an initial profile version supports one (or two) Context attributes for priority traffic indication, and subsequent profile versions adding further support in this area.
+The isolated view is often given in specification roadmaps when an initial profile version supports one (or two) Context attributes for priority traffic indication, and subsequent profile versions add further support in this area.
 In order to avoid interaction issues, a reconsideration and comprehensive view would be then necessary (see Figure 5):

 …